rajibchakravorty/stock_predict/readme.md

-### Deep NN to predict stock price prediction
+### Deep NN to predict stock price

 #### Highlights:

 1. Use of 1D Convolution
-2. Use of unsupervised approach
+2. Use of semi-supervised approach

 More details to follow once the code is more matured